 Training on improved agriculture practices, access to climate information, and market access are also practical support that can be offered to farmers to boost their climate resilience.

-The choice of adaptation depends on factors like age of farmer, family size, educational level, farm size, income, livestock holding, access to extension, distance to market, access to climate information, and agroecological zones or regions with similar climatic conditions.
+The choice of adaptation depends on factors such as the age of the farmer, family size, educational level, farm size, income, livestock holding, access to extension, distance to market, access to climate information, and agroecological zones or regions with similar climatic conditions.

-These existing barriers can be viewed as opportunities to help farmers boost their climate adaptation strategy to help them become resilient to climate change impacts.
+These existing barriers can be viewed as opportunities to help farmers boost their climate adaptation strategy and become resilient to climate change impacts.

 To read the entire study, click the link below: